kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

  1.22 | 1.27 | Native sidecars, unless you set **compatibilityMode** in the Istio CR to `true` One of the next versions after 1.22 with updated Istio | 1.28 | Native sidecars

-## Configuring the Type of Istio Sidecar Proxy for a Particular Workload
+## Using Regular Sidecar Containers for a Particular Workload

 You can configure the sidecar type explicitly for a particular workload.
-- To inject `istio-proxy` as a native sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"true"` on a given Pod or in the Pod template.
-- To inject `istio-proxy` as a regular sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.

-If you do not set the annotation, the default setting is used.
+To inject `istio-proxy` as a regular sidecar container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.
+If you do not set the annotation, native sidecars are used.

 You must set the annotation at the Pod level.
 So, when a Pod is created by a parent resource (for example, Deployment, StatefulSet, ReplicaSet, DaemonSet, Job, CronJob), you must configure the annotation in the Pod template.
 See the example: